 Baseline characteristics

 A total of 151 individuals with RT-PCR were included in this population-based study in the principality of Liechtenstein.
-The median age was 39 years, IQR [27.5,54.5], and 78 of the individuals were female (51.3%, 95% CI [43.4,59.1]).
+The median age was 39 years (range 3-84), IQR [27.5,54.5], and 78 of the individuals were female (51.3%, 95% CI [43.4,59.1]).
 The median time between the testing dates of RT-PCR and SARS-CoV-2 antibodies was 51 days, IQR [47,54].
 Eighty-five (i.e., 56.3%, 95% CI, [48.3,64]) patients tested positive by RT-PCR at first clinical presentation.
 A 2x2 table of RT-PCR and serology illustrates the results in Table 1a.
 The median duration of disease was 12 days IQR [8,17] for RT-PCR- and serology-positive patients, 9 days IQR [6,15] for RT-PCR-negative and serology-positive patients, 20 days IQR [16,34] for RT-PCR-positive and serology-negative patients, and zero days IQR [0,4] (patients with zero days were in fact asymptomatic) for patients with negative serology and RT-PCR.
 None of the included patients died, though 10 patients were hospitalized to receive oxygen supply and other treatment.
 None of the patients needed intensive care or mechanical ventilation.
 Among all investigated patients, antibody titers in quantitative assays positively correlated with the number of symptoms during the disease course as well as disease duration (r between 0.48 to 0.54 with p<0.001 for all five quantitative assays).
 There was no significant correlation between antibody titer and patient age, sex or the time between RT-PCR testing and antibody testing.

-In the validation cohort from Switzerland, a total of 211 patients (145 female; 66 male; median age 49.5 years, IQR [34,60] were available after a median of 39, IQR [30,54] days.
+In the validation cohort from Switzerland, a total of 211 patients (145 female; 66 male; median age 50 years (range 15-84), IQR [34,60] were available after a median of 39, IQR [30,54] days after PCR testing.
 Sixty-six of the patients (i.e., 31.3%, 95% CI, [25.4,37.8]) had a positive RT-PCR result, whereas 155 had a negative RT-PCR result.
 The frequencies of the different result combinations are given as a 2x2 table in table 1b.

 Discrepant samples in the population-based national cohort

 Of the 85 symptomatic patients with positive RT-PCR results, 82 had a positive result of the ECLIA total antibody against N-protein together with a positive result in the IgG ELISA against S-protein.
-Three (3%, 95% CI [1,10]) had negative results in all seven employed antibody assays (i.e., ECLIA, CMIA, LIA, both ELISA IgG, ELISA IgA, and ELISA IgM).
+Three (4%, 95% CI [1,10]) had negative results in all seven employed antibody assays (i.e., ECLIA, CMIA, LIA, both ELISA IgG, ELISA IgA, and ELISA IgM).
 Blood for serological testing was drawn after 53 days in one case and after 54 days in the two other cases.
 All three patients gave a follow-up sample for repeated antibody testing, which confirmed the initial serological findings.
-The laboratory results of the patients with positive RT-PCR and negative serology are provided in table 1a.
-The clinical characteristics of these patients at presentation are given in table 1b.
+The laboratory results of the patients with positive RT-PCR and negative serology are provided in table 2a.
+The clinical characteristics of these patients at presentation are given in table 2b.
+All three patients had complete recovery.